Have You Been Injured in a Truck Accident?

 Traffic accidents can be complex, especially when commercial trucks are involved.
 These situations can be upsetting, complicated, and stressful.
 How are you going to get your car fixed?
 Who is going to pay for your medical bills?
 What are your rights?
 Is the insurance company treating you fairly?
 To help with these issues (and more), you need an attorney who is compassionate, honest, and experienced with truck accidents.
 Attorney Stewart J. Guss will listen to you, will keep you informed, and will make this whole claim process as worry free as possible.
 Attorney Guss will take care of all the legal issues so that you can concentrate on what is most important: the health, welfare, and recovery of yourself and your loved ones injured in the accident.

-- You will personally be represented by Stewart, he and his staff will always be there for you
+- Our attorneys and staff will always be there for you

-- Stewart has over 20 years experience, and will work tirelessly to recover as much as possible on your truck accident claim
+- With decades of combined experience, Stewart and his team will work tirelessly to recover as much as possible on your truck accident claim

 - And, you don’t pay us anything unless we win your case!